rereremin/bioinformatics_skills/README.md

    - a transpeptidase required for synthesis of peptidoglycan in the division septum and is one of several proteins that localize to the septal ring
    - check more info [there](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC305773/#:~:text=FtsI%20(also%20called%20PBP3)%20of,localize%20to%20the%20septal%20ring.)
 2. **acrB**
-   - multidrug Efflux Pump
+   - the inner membrane protein
-   - belongs to the resistance-nodulation-division
+   - include in AcrAB-TolC, which belongs to the resistance-nodulation-division
    - check more info [there](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3933802/)
 3. **mntP**
    - manganese exporter